 Providers with regular accreditation, partial accreditation, or registration certificate types are allowed by CLIA to submit claims for all laboratory procedure codes.
 Providers with waiver or provider-performed microscopy (PPM) certificate types will only be reimbursed for certain laboratory procedure codes in connection with those certificate types, as approved by CMS.

-To submit claims for laboratory procedure codes outside their restricted certificate types, providers with waiver or PPM certificates must obtain the appropriate certificate through the Louisiana Department of Health’s Health Standards Section.
+To submit claims for laboratory procedure codes outside of their restricted certificate types, providers with waiver or PPM certificates must obtain the appropriate certificate through the Louisiana Department of Health’s Health Standards Section.

 Claim payments are only made for dates of service falling within the particular certification dates governing those services.